kristjanjansen/eden/README.md

 🚀 Demo https://prisma-specs.netlify.com/cli/init/starter-kit/

-The spec uses MDX components that import CLI React components (based on Ink library) that output ANSI terminal textdumps.
+The spec uses MDX components that import CLI React components (based on Ink library) that output ANSI terminal text dumps.
 These CLI components are passed on to into a
 [https://github.com/prisma/specs/tree/master/cli](term.js) terminal emulator in the browser to make sure the CLI components work the same way as they do in the real terminal.

 **The MDX source for the demo page above**